MakisVarv/flask-repository-starter/README.md

 # Flask Repository Starter

-A reusable backend starter for building serious Flask applications with a clean **Repository → Service → Route** structure, PostgreSQL persistence, JWT authentication, and role/permission-based authorization.
+A reusable backend starter for building serious Flask applications with a clean **Repository → Service → Route** architecture, PostgreSQL persistence, JWT authentication, refresh-token rotation, session revocation, CORS support, and role/permission-based authorization.

 The project is intentionally small and domain-agnostic.
 It provides the infrastructure that many real applications need before business-specific features are added.

-## Why this project exists
+## Why This Project Exists

-Starting a new backend often means rebuilding the same foundation: application setup, database sessions, authentication, authorization, validation, migrations, and error handling.
+Starting a new backend often means rebuilding the same foundation:

+- application configuration;
+- database sessions;
+- authentication;
+- authorization;
+- validation;
+- migrations;
+- error handling;
+- testing;
+- frontend/API integration.

 This repository keeps that foundation in one focused project so it can be:

 - used as a starting point for future Flask applications;
 - extended without carrying unrelated business-domain code;
+- connected to standalone frontend applications such as React;
 - used to practice testing, tooling, CI/CD, deployment, and other engineering concerns in isolation;
 - used as a reference implementation for layered Python backend architecture.

 ## Features

 - Flask application factory
+- Development, testing, and production-safe configuration
 - PostgreSQL database
 - SQLAlchemy 2.x ORM
 - Repository pattern for persistence
 - Service layer for application logic
+- Service-owned transaction boundaries
 - Marshmallow request/response validation
 - JWT authentication with Flask-JWT-Extended
+- Short-lived access tokens
+- HttpOnly refresh-token cookies
+- Refresh-token rotation
+- Server-side authentication sessions
+- Refresh-token replay detection
+- Session revocation
+- CSRF protection for cookie-based refresh operations
+- Login and logout flows
-- User registration and login
+- User registration
 - Current-user profile viewing and editing
 - Role-based access model
 - Fine-grained permissions
 - User, role, and permission management
 - User pagination, search, and filtering
 - Role-permission assignment
+- Active-account enforcement
+- CORS configuration for a separate frontend application
 - Centralized application error handling
+- Timestamp mixin for persistent entities
 - Alembic database migrations
 - Idempotent seed script
 - Separate PostgreSQL test database